SergioLaRosa/splitnjoin/README.md

 fjoiner = snj.FileProcessor()

-#Set the size-value for reading chunks
+#Set the size-value for reading chunks, for example: 1024 byte
 readsize = 1024

 #Set chunks dir and dest filename